Table of Contents

 Industrial gearboxes are at the heart of any factory’s operations.
 As you may know all too well, if your gearbox breaks down unexpectedly, this can lead to disruptions in your workflow, lower productivity, unmet production goals, and higher labor costs.

-Let’s take an in-depth look at what the gearbox overhaul process consists of, and how to determine whether you need a gearbox overhaul or replacement (we’ll look at factors such as the industrial gearbox overhaul efficiency and cost).
+Let’s take an in-depth look at what the industrial gearbox overhaul process consists of, and how to determine whether you need an overhaul or replacement (we’ll look at factors such as the efficiency and gearbox rebuild cost).

 What is an Industrial Gearbox Overhaul?

-A gearbox overhaul (also known as a gearbox rebuild) involves disassembling your gearbox unit and breaking it down into separate components.
+The industrial gearbox overhaul process (also known as a gearbox rebuild) involves disassembling your gearbox unit and breaking it down into separate components.

 If you’re working with a company who specializes in professional gearbox overhaul services like Houston Pump and Gear, the technicians will clean and examine each gearbox part to understand whether the faulty components can be repaired or need replacement.

-A gearbox overhaul is a more serious procedure than other standard gearbox repairs (which usually involve fixing only the broken parts.)
+An overhaul is a more serious procedure than other standard gearbox repairs (which usually involve fixing only the broken parts.)
 An overhaul is recommended only when the damage is unknown or quite severe.
-The advantage of the gearbox overhaul process is that it’s so thorough that it fixes the immediate issue while also preventing serious problems from occurring in the future.
+The advantage of the overhaul process is that it’s so thorough that it fixes the immediate issue while also preventing other serious problems from occurring in the future.

 Next, let’s check the main steps that our specialists at Houston Pump and Gear follow during the gearbox overhaul process.